What term describes the condition when the body is invaded by bacteria?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-The term that accurately describes the condition when the body is invaded by bacteria is "infection."
-An infection occurs when pathogenic microorganisms, such as bacteria, enter the body, multiply, and cause damage to tissues or disrupt normal physiological functions.
-This can result in various symptoms depending on the type of bacteria and the body systems affected.
+The term "infection" specifically refers to the condition when the body is invaded by pathogenic microorganisms, such as bacteria.
+In the context of microbiology and health, an infection occurs when these bacteria enter the body, survive, and multiply, potentially leading to damage to tissues and an immune response.
+This can manifest in various ways, depending on the type of bacteria and the site of infection.

 Subscribe